 7. Manly or feminine

 Mihaly Csikszentmihalyi says that creative people often do not match their gender roles.
-For example, women-creators are often tough-minded, and men, on the contrary, are sensitive and sentimental.
+For example, creative females are often tough-minded, and men, on the contrary, are sensitive and sentimental.

 All creative people are passionately in love with their work.
 It would seem that passion makes them blind, but truly creative people always look objectively at what they do.

-Csikszentmihalyi emphasizes that a creative person should adequately take criticism as well as to separate his self from his work.
+Csikszentmihalyi emphasizes that a creative person should adequately take criticism as well as separate themselves from their work.

-Creators are always open to accept new ideas and events, even if they are causing them pain.
-However, deep inside they are harmonious and happy people, since they know how to enjoy the process of creation.
+Creative personalities are always open to accepting new ideas and events, even if they are causing them pain.
+However, deep inside, they are harmonious and happy people since they know how to enjoy the process of creation.